sand4rt/playwright-ct-angular/README.md

 # Playwright Angular component testing

 > **Note**
 > The API has been designed to closely resemble Playwright's API, wherever it is appropriate to do so.
-This is **aimed** at facilitating a smooth transition to Playwright once it offers official support for Angular.
-It is important to take into account that this library will reach end of life when Playwright has official support for Angular.
+This library is **aimed** at facilitating a smooth transition to Playwright once it offers official support for Angular.
+It is important to take into account that this library will reach end of life when Playwright has official support for Angular component testing.

 ## Usage